-If you know your kilowatts from your newton metres, then read no further.
-That wonderfully misspent youth rifling through the car magazines and tinkering with that Datsun 120Y in the back shed will likely render this article irrelevant.
+If you know your CVTs from your DCTs, or kilowatts from your newton metres, then read no further.
+That wonderful youth spent rifling through car magazines and tinkering with that Datsun 120Y in the back shed will likely render this article irrelevant.

-But if you aren’t a teenage boy, haven’t tinkered with expensive automotive toys, or feel maddeningly confused when car slang is thrown around ad-lib at the car dealership, then feel better in the knowledge that you are in the majority.
+But if you aren’t as keen on keeping up with the automotive world as others and feel maddeningly confused when car slang is thrown around ad-lib at the car dealership, then feel better in the knowledge that you are in the majority.

 Still, knowledge is power – just like kilowatts and newton metres – so read on for easy explanations of common but befuddling car terms.

 Adaptive Cruise Control works like regular cruise control, but uses radars and sensors to automatically slow and even stop the vehicle when it approaches traffic.
 ACC systems can also speed the car back up to the set speed once the traffic has cleared.

 ANTI-LOCK BRAKES (ABS)

 If you stamp on the brake pedal of a car without ABS, the wheels will lock in place, the grip of the tyre will be overwhelmed, and the car will skid straight ahead.
 Anti-lock brakes prevent this by pulsing the brakes on and off automatically at the first sign of a lock-up.
 Modern cars worth their metal will have ABS as standard.